 Foreword

-This Group Specification (GS) has been produced by ETSI Industry Specification Group Experiential Networked Intelligence (ENI).
+This Group Specification (GS) has been produced by ETSI Industry Specification Group (ISG) Experiential Networked Intelligence (ENI).

 Modal verbs terminology

 In the present document "shall", "shall not", "should", "should not", "may", "need not", "will", "will not", "can" and "cannot" are to be interpreted as described in clause 3.2 of the ETSI Drafting Rules (Verbal forms for the expression of provisions).